DBS Checks are a vital part of safeguarding when working with children or vulnerable adults in regulated activity.

 The following would not be classed as ‘vulnerable adults’:

 - Someone receiving personal care for a reason unrelated to their age, illness or disability – i.e. someone getting a haircut because they would like one

 - A 16-18 year old in full-time education

-We hope that this blog has helped you to understand the scope of the term ‘vulnerable adult’, as well as the associated level of DBS Check required when engaging in regulated activity with vulnerable adults.
+We hope that this blog has helped you to understand the definition of ‘vulnerable adult’ by the DBS and the scope of the term, as well as the associated level of DBS Check required when engaging in regulated activity with vulnerable adults.